fwiep/fwiepplyr/README.md

 # FWiePplyr

-Joomla!-plugin to override the user's default HTML5 audio- and videoplayers with an accessible alternative, provided by the [Plyr-project][1].
+Joomla!
+4.0 plugin to override the user's default HTML5 audio- and videoplayers with an accessible alternative, provided by the [Plyr-project][1].

 [1]: https://plyr.io/